 The cash reserve policies for the Electric Fund and Water Fund were adopted by the City Council in 2003 and subsequently revised in 2006 to ensure long-term sustainable financial health for electric and water operations.
 Its provisions call for an annual review of the cash reserves to determine if the recommended levels are sufficient.
 The currently approved cash reserve levels are \$124,100 for the Electric Fund and \$11,300 for the Water Fund as adopted by the City Council on August 29, 2006.
-As of June 30, 2016, \$66,400 was designated for the Electric Fund in the following categories: \$40,400 for contingency reserve; \$10,000 for rate stabilization reserve, \$16,000 for gas reserve project, and \$0 for operating reserve.
-As of June 30, 2016, \$2,850 was designated for the Water Fund in the following categories: \$1,850 for contingency reserve, \$1,000 for rate stabilization reserve, and \$0 for operating reserve.
+As of June 30, 2017, \$66,400 was designated for the Electric Fund in the following categories: \$40,400 for contingency reserve; \$10,000 for rate stabilization reserve, and \$16,000 for gas reserve project.
+As of June 30, 2017, \$7,500 was designated for the Water Fund in the following categories: \$6,500 for contingency reserve, and \$1,000 for rate stabilization reserve.
+Glendale Water and Power has hired a consultant to review and re-evaluate the current Electric and Water cash reserve funding levels and to establish a new cash reserve targets based on current and expected market conditions.